afs202005277/JetpackJoyride/README.md

 The Controller class contains many attributes, however, since this is the main class of the game makes sense that the class has all these attributes.

 ## Parallel Inheritance Hierarchies
-Every time there is the need to add a new Element object to the game (if we wanted to add monsters, for instance) we are forced to create a sub class of Element and a sub class of View, but this makes sense to keep both the model and the view independent of each ohter, following the MVC design pattern.
+Every time there is the need to add a new Element object to the game (if we wanted to add monsters, for instance) we are forced to create a sub class of Element and a sub class of View, but this is needed to keep both the model and the view independent of each other, following the MVC design pattern.

 ## Duplicate Code
-The draw methods of PlayerView, RocketView and LaserView may be considered identical, however, correcting this would make the code less obvious and harder to read.
+The draw methods of PlayerView, RocketView and LaserView may be considered identical, however, correcting this smell would make the code less obvious and harder to read.

 ## Data Classes
 All the classes of the Model package only have constructors, getters and setters (dumb classes) but this isn't an indication of a problem since we chose to use the MVC architectural pattern which puts the responsibility of handling the game's logic on the Controller class.